University of Bern

 Office: Unitobler, D222

 I’m a PhD-Student at the University of Bern and a member of the SNF-project Explaining Human Nature: Empirical and Ideological Dimensions.
 I received my master’s degree from the University of Zurich, where I was supervised by Hanjo Glock and Anne Meylan.
 In my master’s-thesis I developed and argued for what I called ‘social epistemic instrumentalism’.
-The general idea being that epistemic norms and reasons do not (solely) depend on the aims of an individual, but on the aims of an individual’s social group.
+An instrumentalist position which claims that epistemic norms and reasons do not (solely) depend on the aims of an individual, but on the aims of an individual’s social group.
 I continue to be interested in this topic.